-Our supply network, which focuses on expanding our localities of services, is currently covering 34 ports in the Asia Pacific, including but not limited to, two ports in South Korea, 20 ports in the PRC, one port in Taiwan, one port in Hong Kong, five ports in Malaysia, one port in Singapore, two ports in the Philippines, and two ports in Thailand.
-Among our extensive network of 34 ports, 13 are within the top 20 container ports in 2020 in terms of throughput volume globally.
+Our supply network, which focuses on expanding our localities of services, is currently covering 33 ports in the Asia Pacific, including but not limited to, South Korea, the PRC, Taiwan, Hong Kong, Malaysia and Singapore.
+Among our extensive network of 33 ports, 13 are within the top 20 container ports in 2020 in terms of throughput volume globally.
 Also, based on the F&S Report, the Asia Pacific accounted for approximately 46.8% of global marine fuel consumption volume in 2021.
 Through our extensive network in the Asia Pacific, we can provide vessel refuelling services through our suppliers at different ports.